6 Creating automatic analysis pipelines

 model_results <- run_linear_reg(processed_data)

-If we take these same code and convert it into the targets format, the end of _targets.R file would like this:
+If we take these same code as above and convert it into the targets format, the end of _targets.R file would like this:

 list(